robj411/p2_drivers/README.md

 - Each synthetic country has 50 million people.
 - Each synthetic country is instantiated with two random variables: the response time, and the pathogen importation time
-- The response time is the day at which the country reports having seen X hospital cases, where X is a random number between 1 and 20
+- The response time is the day at which a country reports having seen X hospital cases, where X is a random number between 1 and 20
 - The importation time is a random number between 0 and 20 days.
 An importation time of 0 days would be equivalent to the spillover event.
 - The epidemic simulation starts at the response or the importation time